 NCT Watch Points

 The Corolla 1.6 of this era is one of the cleanest NCT performers in its class.
 Failures are almost always minor — bulbs, worn tyres, wiper blades.
-The rear brake caliper issue is the one mechanical point to be aware of before an NCT.
+The rear brake caliper is the one mechanical point to be aware of before an NCT — seizing calipers cause brake imbalance failures that are straightforward to fix but avoidable.

 Running Costs